 Hospice care is paid for by government programs such as Medicaid, Medicare, and The Veterans Health Administration.
 In many cases, hospice care is also an option on private health insurance depending on the insurance provider and plan benefits.
 It’s important to note that Medicare has specific requirements for eligibility which you can learn more about here.
+Additionally, there are nonprofit hospices that will cover the cost of hospice for those who are in their care.
+Search for these nonprofits and community hospices online or by contacting your local hospital to see if they have any information on them.
 If you’re providing care for someone in hospice or have become the primary caregiver and are struggling with expenses, it might be a good idea to start a memorial fundraiser to be ready for upcoming funeral expenses.

 Is hospice care permanent?